keera-studios/magic-cookies/README.md

 # Thank you
 We'd like to thank:
 * The Haskell community, for creating such an awesome language and the right tools to build this.
 In particular, we'd like to thank the creators of the GHC Android backend.
-* The Haskell Facebook group for their constant praise and encouragement.
+* The [Programming Haskell](https://www.facebook.com/groups/programming.haskell/) Facebook group for their constant praise and encouragement.
 * Everyone who wrote to us with kind words of support and encouragement :)
 * Everyone who Flattred us :)
 * Our beta testers, who put up with slow, heavy, boring versions until we got to a reasonably stable version.
 For privacy reasons, we cannot name names, but thanks to all of you for your help.